makerdao/auction-keeper/README.md

   * queuing debt for auction
   * liquidating a SAFE or starting a surplus or debt auction
 * The keeper does not check model prices until an auction exists.
-When configured to create new auctions, it will `liquidateSAFE`, start a new surplus or debt auction in response to opportunities regardless of whether or not your PRAI or protocol token balance is sufficient to participate.
+When configured to create new auctions, it will `liquidateSAFE`, start a new surplus or debt auction in response to opportunities regardless of whether or not your RAI or protocol token balance is sufficient to participate.
 This too imposes a gas fee.
 * Liquidating SAFEs to start new collateral auctions is an expensive operation.
 To do so without a subgraph subscription, the keeper initializes a cache of safe state by scraping event logs from the chain.
 The keeper will then